MicrosoftDocs/learn/learn-pr/introduction-to-azure-data-lake-storage/includes/3-how-azure-data-lake-storage-works.md

 If your relational data is on-premises, Azure Data Factory can also work with most relational database systems as sources.
 This includes MongoDB, MySQL, and Microsoft SQL Server.

-### Ingesting streamed data
+### Ingesting streaming data

-Does your organization generate real-time streamed data from devices, sensors, or applications?
+Does your organization generate real-time streaming data from devices, sensors, or applications?
 If so, then you'll want to capture that data on an event-by-event basis as the data is generated, and then ingest that data into Azure Data Lake Storage for processing and analysis.
-You can use the following tools to ingest streamed data:
+You can use the following tools to ingest streaming data:

 - Apache Storm on Azure HDInsight
 - Azure Stream Analytics